MdJahidShah/Crossword-Odyssey/README.md

 ```

 ### Instructions for Use
-- Replace `yourusername` with your GitHub username wherever necessary.
+- Replace `mdjahidshah` with your GitHub username wherever necessary.
 - Add a screenshot or GIF of your game in the "Demo" section by replacing the `demo-image-placeholder.png` file name with the actual file name (upload the image/GIF to your repo).
 - If you're planning to host the project using GitHub Pages or another service, update the README file with a link to the live demo.